José Gil Alberto Cayetano HUESCA

 In 1930, Cayetano and Catalina moved their family from Tierra Blanca to Loma Bonita, Oaxaca, where Cayetano leased land to grow pineapples and peppers.
 They stayed in Oaxaca for three years, moving to Perote, Veracruz, in 1933.
 There, Cayetano established the “Gran Hotel” – bigger than the “Buen Gusto.”

 For all his humility, sometimes it seemed that everyone either knew him or knew of him.
-When I was growing up, I remember that no one spoke of him without a hushed sense of reverence and awe.
-Cayetano Huesca helped many people, among them a struggling young doctor, José Felipe FRANCO.
-Cayetano welcomed him as one of his own family, feeding him and helping him establish a small practice in Tierra Blanca.
+When I was growing up, I remember that no one spoke of my abuelito without a hushed sense of reverence and awe.
+Cayetano Huesca helped many people, among them a struggling young medical student, José Felipe Franco.
+Cayetano saw potential in him to become a good doctor, and he welcomed him as one of his own family, feeding him for free and eventually helping him establish a small practice in Tierra Blanca.

 Some forty or so years later, when my family was living in Mexico City for a time, my sister became quite ill and my anguished parents called a nearby clinic to request that a doctor come to the house to help her.
 A hunched, stout, man of about sixty years old, with salt-and-pepper hair arrived at our doorstep and was shown in.
 He examined my sister and exchanged pleasantries with my parents.